al6x/nim/mono/docs/thoughts.md

 # Todo

+- Change el normalization, do it in JS, also in diff instead of replace(html_string) use replace(el_json), have minimal normalization in Nim, only for built-in HTML components to render initial page for SEO.
 - Maybe use buit_el
 - Flash doesn't work on todo and hello and twitter properly
 - Browser Adapter with multiple widgets in the page and interactive charts.
 - Better Async/Actor/Networking code.
 - Slots for templates
+- Add on_focus, on_drag, on_drop, on_keypress, on_keyup
+- In bind_to, use JSON instead of string serialisation
+- Move normalisation and `value` setting to JS, remove SEO friendliness.
+- If evnet hanlders has render=false, optimise networking and don't sent event from browser, instead accumulate it and send all on next event.

 # Ideas